Lisa Figura

 (3) A Marie, la musique classique lui plaît.

-DAT.EXP the music classic PRN.DAT like.3SG
+to Mary.OBJ the music classic PRN.DAT please-3SG

-“Marie likes classic music.“
+'Marie likes classic music.'

 Vorträge und Publikationen